 Sulking, arguing, lying, and rebelling are just a few of the ways teens misbehave.
 There's a good explanation for these bad behaviors.
 As teens become more independent, they still lack the emotional maturity they need to make informed, thoughtful decisions.
 The parts of the brain that control decision making and impulse control haven't fully developed.
 The combination of autonomy and immaturity can lead to risky teen behaviors, like drinking, smoking, and having unprotected sex.

 You want your children to do the right things, but disciplining teens isn't easy.
 When they talk back, you can't just put them in a time-out like you did when they were toddlers.
-Effective parenting of teens requires a few adjustments to your discipline strategies.
+Effective parenting of teens requires smarter, stronger discipline strategies.

 You'll get less resistance if you involve your kids in designing their own consequences.
 Just don't forget that you still have the final say.